reTHINK-project/scenario-service-implementation/docs/Deliverable_51_update/Fokus_hotel_guest_contributions/ch_3_6_Hotel_Guest_Room_Monitor_and_Control/readme.md

 #### 3.6.2.1 Architecture

-The architecture of the client-side hyperty is depicted in the following figure:
+The architecture of the client-side hyperty consists of the following parts:

+* Discovery of the running Room Monitor and Control Hyperty, and Authentication on it with an access token provided by the user
+* Request of available rooms from the Room Monitor and Control Hyperty, and provisioning them to the user
+* Event system that triggers events for room availability, state changes and errors
+* Connectivity Adapter to the Last Hop Connectivity Broker, in order to change the netork interface used by the user's device

 ![Hotel Connectivity Hyperty Architecture](./Hotel-Connectivity-Hyperty-Architecture.png)